ciroque/the-dagwood/src/traits/RUSTME.md

 pub enum ProcessorIntent {
     /// Modifies payload, may modify metadata - must run sequentially Transform,
-    /// Payload pass-through, may add metadata - can run in parallel Analyze,
+    /// Returns empty payload, may add metadata - can run in parallel (executor ignores payload) Analyze,
 }
 ```

 **Key concepts**:
 - `Transform` processors can modify both payload and metadata
-- `Analyze` processors should only add metadata (payload pass-through)
+- `Analyze` processors should return empty payloads and only add metadata (executor ignores their payloads)
 - Enables safe parallel execution of Analyze processors
 - Enforces architectural separation at the type level